No matter the size of your buisness, you likely spend a large part of your day as manager dealing with employees’ requests for time off.

 - Approval/denial confirmation

-Now that your restaurant’s employees are submitting requests via a standardized form, you’ll need to make sure there’s an easy, trusted submission process that doesn’t create extra work for you.
+Now that your staff are submitting requests via a standardized employee request off form, you’ll need to make sure there’s an easy, trusted submission process that doesn’t create extra work for you.
+That's why we've created this customizable time off request template for you:

-Some operations use a collections box (similar to those that collect comment cards) that managers check once a week.
+Some operations use a collections box (similar to those that collect comment cards) that managers check for new time off sheets once a week.
 Make sure checking that box is ingrained in your schedule so you don’t lose track of time-sensitive requests.

-Once the request forms are collected, keep approved, pending and denied requests accessible by organizing them in a folder or index card box for easy review.
+Once the time off sheets are collected, keep approved, pending and denied request forms accessible by organizing them in a folder or index card box for easy review.

-Even a well-organized paper-based time-off request process still introduces plenty of room for error into your restaurant’s operation.
-The next level of effeciency–should you choose to adopt it–is a digital solution like 7shifts, an easy to use app that you can use to manage, coordinate, and approve or deny staff leave requests from any device.
+Even a well-organized paper-based time-off request process has plenty of room for manual error to enter into your operations.
+The next level of effeciency–should you choose to adopt it–is a digital scheduling solution like 7shifts, an easy to use app that you can use to manage, coordinate, and approve or deny staff leave requests from any device.

-With a cloud-based scheduling software, employees use the “Time Off” link in the menu of their 7shifts app and fill out the form with the reason and date for their requested time off.
-As manager, you then receive a notification of the submitted time-off request and can approve or deny it on your smartphone or desktop computer with a personalized comment.
+With a cloud-based scheduling app, employees can tap a button on their smartphones and fill out the time off request–with the reason and date–in seconds.
+As manager, you then receive a notification of the submitted time off request and have the option to approve or deny it when you have time–even adding a personalized comment or feedback.
 (After all a simple “Have fun!” or “Hope everything goes okay!” can go a long way towards building morale.)

-A restaurant employee scheduing app distributes the responsibiliy for finding shift coverage from one manager, to each individual employee on staff saving everyone time and headaches.
+Shift employee scheduing apps distribute the responsibiliy for finding shift coverage from one manager, to each individual employee on staff–and save everyone time and headaches.

-When you log into 7shifts to make the restaurant schedule for that week, you’ll see a notification that the employee is not available to work due to their approved time-off.
-As a further fail safe, 7shifts flags any availability conflicts in the schedule, and all approved or pending requests for your restaurant are easy to view at any time with just a few clicks.
+When you log in to make a new schedule for the coming week, you’ll see any relevant notifications for employees unavailable to work due to their approved time-off.
+A top notch scheduling software will also flag any availability conflicts in the schedule, and all approved or pending requests making them easy to view and work through at your convenience.

 While those trades are still subject to a manager’s approval, the software allows employees to take over the time-consuming task of finding coverage.
-If you have staff hoping to pick up extra shifts to make extra income, they can also use 7shifts to see open shifts in a “shift pool” and then bid on them.
+If you have staff hoping to pick up extra shifts to make extra income, they can log in, browse and open and available shifts in a “shift pool” and then bid on them in real time.

-In restaurants with multiple locations, managers can use 7shifts’ Enterprise Dashboard for a snapshot of the total workforce to see if any employees are willing and available to help out at another location in need of shift coverage.
+In buisnesses with staff scheduling needs theat span multiple locations, managers can use advanced scheduling software dashboards to get a quick snapshot of the total workforce to see if any employees are willing and available to help out at another location in need of shift coverage.

-Being a great restaurant manager means having a heart when it comes to your staff’s needs while balancing your responsibility to keep the business running smoothly and profitably.
+Being a great manager means having a heart when it comes to your staff’s needs while having the brains to keep business operations running smoothly and in the black.

-If you are denying the same employee’s time-off requests again and again because you just can’t imagine how the restaurant would fare without them.
-In that case, it’s a sure sign that you need to train an alternate staff member on those tasks before your VIP burns out and jumps ship for another restaurant.
+If you are denying the same employee’s time off requests again and again because you just can’t imagine how the buisness would fare without them.
+In that case, it’s a sure sign that you need to train an alternate staff member on those tasks before your VIP burns out and jumps ship for a competitor.

 Managing Employee Time Off Requests